This

 German bodhrán player

-and as recognized as the best player of the
+who is recognized as the best player of the

 instrument in Europe outside of Ireland.
 He